Derwent Bridge

 but accommodation units, and also a roadside public house.

 Derwent Bridge was used as a principal filming location for the 2008 film The Last Confession of Alexander Pearce.

 History

 Derwent Bridge was gazetted as a locality in 1959.

 Derwent Bridge Post Office opened on 15 February 1937 and closed in 1980.

 Demographics

 According to the 2021 Census, Derwent Bridge had a population of 40 people.
 Males constituted 40.9% and females 59.1% and the median age was 33.
 The average number of people per household was 1.4 and the median household income $1,292.

 Geography

-The Derwent River flows through from north to south.
+The River Derwent flows through from north to south.
 The northern end of Lake King William protrudes into the locality.

 Road infrastructure

 Route A10 (Lyell Highway) passes through from east to south-west.
 Route C193 (Lake St Clair Road) starts at an intersection with A10 and runs north-west until it exits.